The C3 Sniper Rifle was Canada’s sniper rifle from the mid-1970s until it was replaced by the C3A1 in 1988.

 WHAT HAPPENED TO THE C3 RIFLES?

 When the decision was made to upgrade to the C3A1, the military called it a “refurbishment.”
 Basically everything was new except for the bolt.
-It is a bit like telling your spouse that rather than buying a new car, you are upgrading the old car, but the only part that was reused was the steering wheel.
+It is a bit like telling your spouse that rather than buying a new car, you are upgrading the old car, but the only part that was reused was the steering wheel and tires.
 It was a way of getting funding approved as they were then not buying a “new” weapons system but simply a “refurbishment .

 SURVIVING C3 RIFLES & CLONES

-Most so-called C3 rifles today are clones made using Parker-Hale 1200TX rifles, which were a single shot rifle.
+Most so-called C3 sniper rifles today are clones made using Parker-Hale 1200TX rifles, which were a single shot rifle.
 The most common error is putting a removable magazine on the clone.
 The C3 had an internal magazine whereas the C3A1 had a removable magazine.

 Building a clone of a C3 usually begins with a Parker-Hale 1200TX barrel and action.
 Obtaining a C3 or M82 stock with the internal magazine and spacers to control the length of the butt.
 The Kahles ZF 69 (i.e. introduced in 1969) scope is difficult to find and some people use other Kahles such as the similar looking ZF 84 or a different brand of scope.